gwenblum/steelscript/README.rst

 Quick Start
 -----------

-If you have git and Docker installed.
+If you have git and Docker installed,

 Open your shell (bash or PowerShell), build SteelScript from the latest source code and run it locally in a Docker container as follows:

 .. code:: shell